Thursday, January 29, 2009

 Snowfall

 We got 5-6" of snow on Tuesday, an uncommon occurrence here in central NC.
 The snow creates a wondrous change from the ordinary winter landscape we have here.
-The clarity of light we have here in winter, and the muted taupes and browns, mitigated by the green of the pines and Wax Myrtles, is beautiful to me as well, but there is something about the purity and fluffiness of snow and the way the sun is reflected off of of it that is magical.
+The clarity of light we have here in winter, and the muted taupes and browns, punctuated by the green of the pines and wax myrtles, is beautiful as well, but there is something about the purity and fluffiness of snow and the way the sun is reflected off of of it that is magical.
 A real snowfall is a treat for those of us who don't get one very often!

 Here are some compare and contrast winter and spring/summer shots.
 The contrast is amazing, isn't it?
 Of course the pure white of the snow will contrast strongly with any color.
 My gray pony looks dingy in comparison at the moment.